brutella/nsuserdefaults-macros/README.md

 # Some handy NSUserDefaults marcos

-This macros make it easy to store, fetch and observe objects in the `NSUserDefaults`.
+This macros make it easy to store, fetch and observe values in the `NSUserDefaults`.
 I first discovered this macros in [kod]() and now use it in [Justnotes]() as well.

 ### Show me some code.

 Alright.
 How did you register default values the old way?

 	NSUserDefaults *standardDefaults = [NSUserDefaults standardUserDefaults];
 	NSDictionary *defaults = [NSDictionary dictionaryWithObjectsAndKeys: @"brutella@github.com", @"user/email"];
 	[standardUserDefaults registerDefaults:defaults]